LanSang/validities/medium/articles/51-things-that-can-go-wrong-in-a-real-world-ml-project-c36678065a75.md

 49. ***“Not attempting to reduce the dimensionality of models”*** High dimensional models are difficult to manage in training and production deployment.
 It is important to reduce the number of dimensions associated with the model using techniques such as [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis), [LDA](https://en.wikipedia.org/wiki/Linear_discriminant_analysis).

 50. *“****Not applying a business lens to Classification Threshold tuning”*** “Tuning” a threshold for logistic regression is different from tuning hyperparameters such as learning rate.
-Choosing a threshold involves assessing the cost of making an incorrect prediction.
-For instance, mistakenly labeling a transaction as fraudulent will lead to delay in processing and involve wasted effort in human analysis.
+Choosing a threshold involves assessing the cost of making an incorrect prediction. <quote label="formative">For instance, mistakenly labeling a transaction as fraudulent will lead to delay in processing and involve wasted effort in human analysis.
 However, labeling a fraudulent transaction as non-fraudulent will lead to financial loss to the business.
-Better to optimize the threshold for recall instead of precision.
+Better to optimize the threshold for recall instead of precision.</quote>

 51. ***“Treating regularization as a nice-to-have in logistic regression”*** Without regularization, the asymptotic nature of logistic regression would keep driving loss towards 0 in high dimensions.
 Applying techniques such as L2/L1 regularization or early stopping is a must-have.